Captainbryan/SuperCommands/README.md

 # SuperCommands
-This Mod Adds +150 Commands to Minecraft
+This Mod Adds +164 Commands to Minecraft!

 Commands: